 For a very small section there are a lot of questions to be answered here.
-There is also an additional bush to the left of ‘Gauntlettii’ with small red flowers that is not shown on the 3A or 1A maps.
+There is also an additional bush to the left of ‘Gauntlettii’ with red flowers that is not shown on the 3A or 1A maps.
 I have numbered it 3A-013.

 ‘Arajishi’ is a white blotched virus variegated form of ‘Beni-Arajishi’.
 I have seen no variegation on this plant.

 ‘Eximia’ is described in the Register as of a deep rose colour, with notched rounded petals.
 I have my doubts.

 In America ‘Hakutsuru’ seems to be applied to a semi-double white but in Japan, where it originates, it is a single.
 Pictures of Japanese origin online show a flower very like this one.

 ‘Kumasaka’ appears to be ‘Debbie’.
 Perhaps it was used as a rootstock?